walidshaari/hybrid-eks-cp-localzone/README.md

 Extending an Amazon EKS cluster to AWS Local Zones offers many benefits for organizations looking to improve the performance, availability, and resiliency of their containerized applications.
 With this configurations, you can leverage the low-latency access to compute and storage resources in geographically closer locations to your end-users or data sources.

-In this solution, we have covered the essential steps to extend an Amazon EKS cluster to Local Zones, this includes setting up Amazon EKS cluster, launching self-managed node in the Local Zone, joining the node in the Local Zone to the primary cluster, deploying a sample application.
+In this solution, we have covered the essential steps to extend an Amazon EKS cluster to Local Zones, this includes setting up Amazon EKS cluster, launching self-managed node in the Local Zone, joining the node in the Local Zone to the EKS cluster and deploying a sample application.

 By following these steps, you leveraged an Amazon EKS cluster that is highly available, fault-tolerant, and scalable while maintaining a centralized control plane.
 With this infrastructure, you can easily deploy and manage containerized applications in multiple locations, improving the user experience and reducing the risk of downtime.